Resources

 Margin of Safety

-The Margin of Safety is the difference between your actual sales and your break-even point, indicating how much sales can drop before the business loses money.
+Margin of Safety is the difference between actual sales and the break-even point.

 Minimum Advertised Price (MAP)

-Minimum Advertised Price (MAP) is the lowest price a retailer can publicly display for a product, as dictated by the brand or manufacturer.
-It protects brand value by preventing price wars.
+MAP is the lowest price a retailer can publicly display for a product, as dictated by the brand.

-Example: Apple sets iPhone MAP at $999; retailers can sell for less but cannot advertise below this price.
+Example: Apple sets iPhone MAP at $999; retailers can sell for less but not advertise below it.

 Monthly Recurring Revenue (MRR)

-Formula: MRR = Number of Monthly Subscribers × Average Revenue Per User (ARPU)
+Formula: MRR = Subscribers × Average Revenue Per User

 Moving Average

-Moving Average is a statistical method that smooths out short-term fluctuations in data to reveal long-term trends.
-It’s commonly used in sales, forecasting, and financial analysis.
+Moving Average smooths short-term fluctuations in data to reveal long-term trends.

 Multichannel

-Multichannel is the practice of selling products across multiple sales platforms, such as marketplaces, ecommerce websites, social media, and physical store to reach a wider audience
+Multichannel is the practice of selling products across multiple platforms — marketplaces, ecommerce websites, social media, and physical stores.

 Multichannel Revenue Attribution

-Multichannel Revenue Attribution is the process of identifying how different sales and marketing channels, such as Amazon, Shopify, email, ads, or social media contribute to revenue.
-It ensures credit is fairly distributed across customer touchpoints.
+Multichannel Revenue Attribution identifies how different sales and marketing channels contribute to revenue, ensuring credit is fairly distributed across touchpoints.

 N